enbraun/slate/source/includes/_booking.md

 Filtering API responses to retrieve specific data.

 The filter parameter allows for filtering the results returned from the various endpoint in various ways.
-For example fetching only booking having booking id 1 by adding id:1 to your query.[Read more] (#filters)
+For example fetching only booking having booking id 1 by adding id:1 to your query.<a href ="#filters" class= "api-ref"> Read more</a>

 > Example Request For Filter In JSON Format